9K31 Strela-1: 9M31

 According to a number of Russian sources, the original 9M31 (US DoD designation SA-9A "Gaskin-Mod0") had a zone of reliable target destruction from 900 to 4200 metres.
 Several western and also some Russian sources give much higher range estimates of 800 to 6500 m (0.5 to 4 miles); these may refer to maximum firing range against an approaching target and minimum against receding, which are obviously larger envelopes as the target only has to reach the intercept zone by the time the missile would reach it.

 The missile is effective against targets receding at a maximum speed of 220 m/s, or approaching at 310 m/s.

 The warhead was primarily intended to impact the target directly, and had contact and magnetic fuzes, but also contained a back-up optical proximity fuze to detonate the warhead in case of a near miss.
 The missile also had an unusual safety mechanism in case of a miss; rather than a self-destruct fuze, if the optical fuze didn't detect a target within 13–16 seconds, the warhead safety mechanism would be engaged to prevent its detonation upon impact.

-Propulsion is by a single-stage solid-fuel rocket motor, which is ignited a few meters from the launch tube.
-As the throw-out charge ejects the missile from its canister, it trails a wire from its rear.
-The main rocket ignites when the missile reaches the wire's end at a few metres distance, and is cut off from it.
+The missile is propelled by a single-stage solid-fuel rocket motor, which is ignited a few meters from the launch tube.
+As the throw-out charge ejects the missile from its canister, it trails a wire from its rear The main rocket ignites when the missile reaches the wire's end at a few metres distance, and is cut off from it.
+To achieve roll stabilization, the rollerons on the tailfins are used.
+In contrast with the rollerons used on some IR guided air-to-air missiles which are spun by the airflow, 9M31 missile uses four wires which are wound on the rollerons' discs, with other end connected to the launch tube.
+On launch their wires crank the discs to speed.

-The seeker head is an unusual construction, using uncooled lead sulphide (PbS) detector elements, but with an unusual tracking mechanism.
+The seeker head is an unusual construction, using uncooled lead sulphide (PbS) detector elements but with an unusual tracking mechanism.
 Uncooled PbS elements are commonly used to detect radiation at only short wavelengths of less than 2 micrometers.
 Only very hot objects emit strongly at such short wavelengths, limiting heat-seeking systems using uncooled PbS detector elements to rear-hemisphere engagements against jet targets, although propeller-driven aircraft and helicopters can of course be engaged from any direction from which the exhaust or other very hot parts of the engine are visible.